-The Luce Line State Trail follows the corridor of a former railroad line and has been maintained by the DNR since 1976.
+The Luce Line State Trail follows the corridor of a former railroad line and has been maintained by the Minnesota Department of Natural Resources (DNR) since 1976.
 It runs 63 miles, from the western metro suburb of Plymouth to the small town of Cosmos in west-central Minnesota.

 Efforts are being made by the city to entice visitors to the lakefront promenade, parks, and the downtown areas of Winsted from those Luce Line entry points.

-Where the trail enters Winsted by Southview Park on the east, signage was added, titled “Winsted Byway.”
-Signs can be found throughout town along the trail, and they direct visitors north to Mill Reserve Park and the lakefront promenade.
-Plans are being considered to create a plaza entry in this area, as well, to provide trail users with seating and landscaping to make it more inviting.
+Where the trail enters Winsted by Southview Park on the east, new signage was added in 2010, titled “Winsted Byway.”
+The signs can be found throughout town along the trail, and they direct visitors north to Mill Reserve Park and the lakefront promenade.
+Plans are being considered to create a plaza entry in this area, as well, to provide trail users with seating, and landscaping to make it more inviting.

 A paved city trail along the north side of Main Avenue, where pedestrians previously had to use the street, was completed in 2010.
-Although the path doesn’t connect the gap in the trail, it’s one of the city’s efforts to provide a safe walkway through town for trail users.
+It’s one of the city’s efforts to provide a safe walkway through town for trail users.

-The Luce Line Trail entry on the west side of Winsted is south of the Cenex Winsted Farmer’s Co-op, on the west side of McLeod County Road.
-About 19 miles (from the Carver County line east of Winsted to McLeod County Road 115 west of Hutchinson) was paved in 2015 in order to enhance this amenity.
+The Luce Line Trail entry on the west side of Winsted is south of the Cenex Winsted Farmer’s Co-op, on the west side of McLeod County Road 1.

 The trail is available for multiple uses, such as hiking, biking, inline skating, cross country skiing, and snowmobiling.
 A parallel horse trail will also be included.